 “For sure,” I said, thinking about how far Brianne might have gotten off to.
 “I’ll see ya.”

 I turned back and pushed through the doors.
 The sun immediately splashed warmth on my skin.
 I squinted, my eyes adjusting to the clear blue sky.
 I looked right toward the teacher’s lot.
 No sign of Brianne.
-Next, I scanned the smoker’s pit.
-Still, nothing.
-But when I looked left to the front of the school, I saw the back of her before she disappeared around a corner, toward the football field.
+Next I scanned the smoker’s pit.
+Still nothing.
+But when I looked left to the front of the school, I saw the back of her before she disappeared around the corner, toward the football field.

 I started jogging across the front of the school.
 A driver’s ed car was parked right outside the entrance and I almost got hit with the door as the Instructor was getting out.
 I narrowly averted him and kept going until I was on the other side of the building.
 By this time Brianne had walked across the football field and the same back angle of her now disappeared into the brush lining the catwalk to the bridge.